• UPDATES – ALL 1004 MEMBERS

-Our policies set out the procedures for financial expenses, delegate selction, and more.
+Our policies set out the procedures for financial expenses, delegate selection, and more.
 Download here:

 There are a number of forms that you may need to use while being active in this local.
 Download here:

-- Download the application (provided free of charge by CUPE 1004 for one year)
+– Membership provided free of charge by CUPE Local 1004 for first year

 The local`s financials are controlled by the bookkeeper, reviewed and approved by the executive board, and approved by the membership.
 If you would like to view the budget and/or financial statements, please contact the Secretary Treasurer.